IQSS/datafest/03_Github_remote_and_conflicts.md

 ## Further Resources

-GitHub Desktop offers an easy way of getting started with GitHub and version control.
-Depending on your use case GitHub desktop may be sufficient for your needs.
-If you are already familiar with using the Command Line then using Git on the Command Line may offer some advantages.
-Version control systems like Git have a lot of features available to use.
-Some of these will only be applicable in very specific contexts, others will be more commonly useful.
-Alongside the lesson suggested above the resources below will allow you to gain a deeper understanding of version control.
+GitKraken offers an easy way of getting started with GitHub and version control.
+Depending on your use case it may be sufficient for your needs.
+If you are already familiar with using the Command Line then using Git on the Command Line is recommended.

-* The [GitHub Desktop](https://desktop.github.com/) and the GitHub Desktop [documentation](https://help.github.com/desktop/) outlines more features included in GitHub Desktop.
+This lesson introduced you to the most rudimentary (yet very useful) concepts and terminolofy associated with using Version control (Git).
+The resources below will allow you get started with getting a deeper/better understanding of version control.

+* The [GitKraken documentation](https://support.gitkraken.com/getting-started/guide) is a great way to start exploring it's functionality, and learning more about what Git can do.
-* GitHub provides extensive support in the form of [guides](https://guides.github.com/) and [help](https://help.github.com/).
+* GitHub also provides extensive support in the form of [guides](https://guides.github.com/) and [help](https://help.github.com/).
 * GitHub [Glossary](https://help.github.com/articles/github-glossary/) outlines the most commonly used GitHub/Git terminology.

 ***